-I have a studio in Litchfield Hills, CT.
-I also work in New York City.
+I live in Litchfield Hills, CT, and work in New York City.
 Yes it’s quite a commute.
 And yes, it’s worth it.

 Let me know if you want to discuss my process further.
 You can reach out at firstname.lastname@example.org.